subpos/esp_firmware_v2/README.md

 Change beacon rate.
 Must be less than or equal to 1 second (1000ms).
 AT+CWSAPBR=[delay ms]

+AT+CWSAPEN:
+Enable beacons (disabled by default).
+AT+CWSAPEN

+AT+CWSAPDS:
+Disable beacons.
+AT+CWSAPDS

 This method of generation allows for tighter control of beacon frame rates and increases security.